TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 As an example of the SSD1306 python driver refer to [**scroller1.py**](SSD1306Python64x48/scroller1.py) - this requires audacious to be running so that audtool can fetch the current song info which is then scrolled across the display.

 *Todo: A persistent second line of the display will be used to show the Raspberry Pi 5 volt supply voltage using either an ATtiny85 as ADC - communicating via i2c with the Raspberry Pi, or an MCP3002 dual channel 10-bit SPI ADC.
-The Raspberry Pi CPU temperature and the case fan RPM will be shown permanently on the third line of the display.*
+The Raspberry Pi CPU temperature and the case fan RPM will be shown permanently on the third line of the display.
+Both these lines will be on for 1 second out of 5 to pprevent OLED burn-in.*

 <p align="center">
 <img src="images/newrpipc4.jpg" width="400" />